molgenis/molgenis-py-client/README.md

 ```

 ### Development
 Want to help out?
-Fork and clone this repository, go to the root of the project and create a virtual environment:
+Fork and clone this repository, go to the root of the project and create a virtual environment (requires
+Python 3.7 or higher):

 ```
 python -m virtualenv env